-1. 42 U.S.C. § 1997e(a) ("No action shall be brought with respect to prison conditions under section 1983 of this title, or any other Federal law, by a prisoner confined in any jail, prison, or other correctional facility until such administrative remedies as are available are exhausted.").
+&lt;sup>1 42 U.S.C. § 1997e(a) ("No action shall be brought with respect to prison conditions under section 1983 of this title, or any other Federal law, by a prisoner confined in any jail, prison, or other correctional facility until such administrative remedies as are available are exhausted.").

-2. See N.Y.
-CORRECT.
-LAW § 139(1) (McKinney 2014) ("The commissioner shall establish, in each correctional institution under his jurisdiction, grievance resolution committees to resolve grievances of persons within such correctional institution.").
+&lt;sup>2 See N.Y.
+Correct.
+Law § 139(1) (McKinney 2014) ("The commissioner shall establish, in each correctional institution under his or her jurisdiction, grievance resolution committees to resolve grievances of persons within such correctional institution.").
 This law was enacted in response to the 1971 Attica Prison uprising.
 The McKay Commission looked into the cause of that uprising and recommended procedures to resolve prison issues through an administrative process.
 See also Patterson v.
 Smith, 53 N.Y.2d 98, 101, 423 N.E.2d 23, 25, 440 N.Y.S.2d 600, 602 (1981).

-3. N.Y.
+&lt;sup>3 State of New York, Department of Corrections and Community Supervision, Directive No. 4040, Incarcerated Grievance Program § 701.1(a)-(b) (2016); N.Y.
 COMP.
 CODES R. & REGS. tit.
-7, § 701.1(a)-(b) (2012); State of New York, Department of Corrections and Community Supervision, Directive No. 4040, Inmate Grievance Program § 701.1(a)-(b) (2016).
-New York Department of Corrections and Community Supervision directives can be found at http://www.doccs.ny.gov/Directives/directives.html. (last visited Nov.
-19, 2019).
-Directives related to inmate grievances can be found under "facility management."
-Directive 4040 reprints the regulations found in § 701, and Directive 4041 reprints the regulations found in § 702.
-The rest of the footnotes in this document will cite directly to both the regulations and Directive 4040 or Directive 4041.
+7, § 701.1(a)-(b) (2023).
+New York Department of Corrections and Community Supervision directives can be found at https://doccs.ny.gov/laws-rules-directives-listing (last visited Sept.
+17, 2023).
+Directives related to incarcerated people's grievances can be found under "Facilities & Facility Management."
+Directive 4040 reprints the New York regulations found in § 701, and Directive 4041 reprints the regulations found in § 702.
+The rest of the footnotes in this document will cite directly to Directive 4040 or Directive 4041 and to the regulations.

-4. See Chapter 7 of the JLM, "Freedom of Information," to learn how to obtain a copy of these directives through the state Freedom of Information Law ("FOIL") and the federal Freedom of Information Act ("FOIA").
+&lt;sup>4 See JLM, Chapter 7, "Freedom of Information," to learn how to obtain a copy of these directives through the state Freedom of Information Law ("FOIL") and the federal Freedom of Information Act ("FOIA").
 In addition, ask the librarian if your prison law library has copies of these directives.

-5. N.Y.
+$^5$ N.Y.
 Comp.
 Codes R. & Regs. tit.
-7, $\S$ 701-702 (2012).
+7, §§ 701-702 (2023).
 Ask the librarian if your prison law library has this code.

-6. State of New York, Department of Corrections and Community Supervision, Directive No. 4002, Inmate Liaison Committee (ILC) (2019).
-See JLM, Chapter 7 to learn how to obtain a copy of this directive through the state Freedom of Information Law ("FOIL") and the federal Freedom of Information Act ("FOIA").
+&lt;sup>6 State of New York, Department of Corrections and Community Supervision, Directive No. 4002, Incarcerated Liaison Committee (ILC) (2022).
+See JLM, Chapter 7, "Freedom of Information," to learn how to obtain a copy of this directive through the state Freedom of Information Law ("FOIL") and the federal Freedom of Information Act ("FOIA").
 In addition, ask the librarian if your prison law library has a copy of the directive.